William Lorimer Hall

 William Lorimer Hall (July 28, 1876 – May 26, 1958) was a lawyer, judge and political figure in Nova Scotia, Canada.

-He presided over Viola Desmond's appeal.
-He represented Queen's County in the Nova Scotia House of Assembly as a Conservative member from 1910 to 1920 and from 1925 to 1931.
+Early life and education

 He was born in Melvern Square, Nova Scotia, the son of Reverend William Hall and Margaret Barss.
 Hall was educated at Acadia University and Dalhousie University.

+Career

 He was called to the Nova Scotia bar in 1900 and set up practice in Halifax.

-In 1907, Hall married Edith Hamm.
+He presided over Viola Desmond's appeal.
+He represented Queen's County in the Nova Scotia House of Assembly as a Conservative member from 1910 to 1920 and from 1925 to 1931.

 He served as Attorney General in the province's Executive Council from 1926 to 1931.
 In 1931, Hall was named a judge in the Supreme Court of Nova Scotia.
 He served on the bench until his death in Halifax.

+Family

+In 1907, Hall married Edith Hamm.

 His daughter Mary married Robert Stanfield, the 17th Premier of Nova Scotia.